-Clean the incision of blood before the cat leaves the station.
-Use hydrogen peroxide and the blue surgical towel to clean the surgical area.
-Do not allow the hydrogen peroxide to contact the incision.
+Clean any blood remaining on the cat before it leaves the surgical table.
+Use hydrogen peroxide and the blue surgical towel and avoid direct contact with the incision.

-Inform the Veterinary Assistant when the finished cat is ready to be removed and replaced with a new one.
+Inform the Veterinary Assistant when the cat is ready to be movedand replaced with a new one.

 The Surgery Transporter will transport the used instruments to the surgery area entry line (demarcated by tape on the floor) so that Instruments Station volunteers can collect surgery packs without entering the surgical area.

 All Station Images

 Station Closing and Cleanup

 Student surgeons should break down and clean up their own spay stations.
 The Veterinary Assistant will break down and clean up the DVM surgeons stations.

 - Inventory the remaining supplies and repack the supply kit.